proxmox/proxmox-backup/docs/storage.rst

 directory on the filesystem.
-Each datastore also has associated retention settings of how many backup snapshots for each interval of ``hourly``, ``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`Pruning <pruning>` and :ref:`garbage collection <garbage-collection>` can also be configured to run periodically based on a configured schedule (see :ref:`calendar-events`) per datastore.
+Each datastore also has associated retention settings of how many backup snapshots for each interval of ``hourly``, ``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`backup-pruning` and :ref:`garbage collection <garbage-collection>` can also be configured to run periodically based on a configured schedule (see :ref:`calendar-events`) per datastore.